Changes to Employment and Support Allowance

 If you are placed in the work-related activity group, you will be expected to take part in work-focused interviews with your Employment Service Adviser.

-The 52 week permitted work rule has been removed.
-ESA claimants can now do permitted work for up to 16 hours, earning up to £120 per week for an unlimited time.
+Since 3 April 2017, the 52 week permitted work rule has been removed.
+ESA claimants can do permitted work for up to 16 hours, earning up to £152 per week for an unlimited time.

 Removal of reassessments for those with severe conditions